 - What are the conditions in which teachers change practice and in which students’ learning growth is more than expected?

-They will also discuss the impact of various instructional products.
-This edWebinar will be of interest to elementary through middle school teachers and school and district leaders.
-There will be time for questions at the end of Eileen and Ann’s presentation.
+They also discuss the impact of various instructional products.
+This recorded edWebinar will be of interest to elementary through middle school teachers and school and district leaders.

 About the Presenters